hasannasrul/Lambda-Monitors/Readme.md

 # Run Selenium in AWS Lambda

-This is a basic repository to setup selenium for AWS Lambda Function
+This is a repository to setup selenium for AWS Lambda Function.
+It will Monitor website passed as a event to this function and store the logs to AWS S3.

 # Pre-requistes